Sydney-Informatics-Hub/RStudio_github_versioncontrol/README.md

----
-title: "**Getting started with Git in RStudio: a hands-on guide**"
+# Getting started with Git in RStudio: a hands-on guide
----

 This Masterclass is an opportunity for you to bring your own laptop and R project, and learn how to use Git and RStudio together for version control and collaboration.